 Two Years after The war Between the Earth Alliance and ZAFT, conflicts between the two nations heat up again.
 Shin Asuka, the new Main Character's eyes are full of sorrow as his family was ...
 See full summary »

 It is the year 0079 of the Universal Century.
-A war has broken out between the Duchy of Zeon, a space colony that wants independence, and the Earth Federation.
+A war has broken out between the Principality of Zeon, a space colony that wants independence, and the Earth Federation.
 A teenage boy has to pilot the Federation's new secret weapon when the space colony in which he lives is attacked by Zeon mobile suits, gigantic robots piloted by humans.
 That new secret weapon is called the Gundam, a far more powerful mobile suit.
 The story follows Amuro Ray and many other civilians around his age who have to take over a Federation spaceship and become soldiers in order to survive the war against Zeon's forces throughout the One Year War.
 Written by

 See more »